 Sometimes, confusion can arise from some of the terms commonly used in Insolvency and Business Turnaround.
-The aim of this section therefore is to bring some clarity to the more commonly used words and phrases and to hep guide you through what each of these mean.
+The aim of this section, therefore, is to bring some clarity to the more commonly used words and phrases and to help guide you through what each of these means.

 An order made in a county court to arrange and administer the payment of debts by an individual; or an order made by a court in respect of a company that appoints an administrator to take control of the company.
 A company can also be put into administration if a floating charge holder, or the directors or the company itself file the requisite notice at court.

 An IP appointed by the holder of a debenture that is secured by a floating charge that covers the whole or substantially the whole of the company’s assets.
 The IP’s task is to realise those assets on behalf of the debenture holder.

 The process where an insolvency practitioner is appointed by a debenture holder (lender) to realise a company’s assets and pay preferential creditors and the debenture holder’s debt.
 The right of a debenture holder to appoint an administrative receiver has been restricted by the Enterprise Act 2002.

 An IP appointed by the court under an administration order or by a floating charge holder or by the company or its directors filing the requisite notice at court.

 An Annual General Meeting is where the directors share information about the past year and also give forecasts for the future.
 Shareholders of a company are allowed to discuss their opinions and can vote for any eligible changes which can be made such as auditors and directors.